St. Luke History: A Caring Community Church

 In 2007.
 St. Luke purchased the Youth and Children’s Center located just across the south parking lot to enhance the space available for activities for children and youth of the church.
 With the help of great Christian Church members and leaders, the mortgage on the main building was fully paid in February 2011.

-St. Luke continues its mission to make disciples for Christ into the21st century.
-St. Luke continues to give thanks to God and to follow the great commission: “Go and make disciples of all nations baptizing them in the name of the Father and the Son and the Holy Spirit.
+In July 2014, Dr. Michael Bowie, Jr. appointed as Senior Pastor of St. Luke.
+The church continues to see great fruit under the direction of his leadership.
+St. Luke continues its mission to make disciples for Christ into the 21st century.
+St. Luke continues to give thanks to God and to follow the great commission: “Go and make disciples of all nations baptizing them in the name of the Father and the Son and the Holy Spirit.”

 The Sanctuary of the St. Luke “Community” United Methodist Church serves as a teaching center for both young and old.
 The 53 stained glass windows designed by artist Laura Jean Lacy represent the heritage, faith, and culture in the lives of African American men, women, and children.
 The Sanctuary is a worship center and religious art museum which celebrates our Biblical and African American heritage.
 St. Luke is a church that committed to teaching the vital relationship between our African heritage and our Biblical heritage.
 Our windows are a powerful and challenging witness to that commitment.